dusty-phillips/macabre/README.md

 1), mystr: "Foo")` in gleam
-  - javascript seems to solve this by automatically reordering the arguments to match the input type
+  - javascript seems to solve this by automatically reordering the arguments to match the input type for all the types in a single class.
-- (EASY) I notice that the javascript doesn't generate the wrapping class for custom variants.
-I think we should make top level types for each constructor and then a type union for all the types in a single class.
-- Related: if you have a multi-variant type where the first constructor shadows the type's name, it breaks
-- (EASY) maybe call ruff or black on the files after they are output, if they are installed.
+- (EASY) maybe call ruff or black on the files after they are output, if they are installed. (shellout is already available)
 - Code is very not commented
+- Should be putting public types, functions, and constants in `__all__`